Table of Contents

 - The base plan does not include mobile access

 ADT has been around for a long time, as in, longer than anyone else.
-Which means they know how security works and more so, they know what their customers are looking for.
-In fact, we wrote an article you can read about ADT, including their history, what they offer and reviews from everyday users.
+This means they know how security works and more so, they know what their customers are looking for.
+In fact, we wrote an article you can read about ADT, including their history, what they offer, and reviews from everyday users.

 - You can control your system from your phone